theringsofsaturn/theringsofsaturn/README.md

 </br>

 Seeking to take the next step in my career, I am constantly updating my expertise, from Web Development to Game Design.
-Currently, I am working as a Front-End Engineer at [OMRT](https://www.omrt.tech/).
+Currently, I am working as a Front-End Engineer at a Dutch company, [OMRT](https://www.omrt.tech/).
 OMRT builds a Deep Tech design platform for real estate development.
 The product of OMRT is a collection of architectural design, physics, finance, and material modules that are connected within one digital brain.
 Together, it generates and analyses building designs parametrically.

 *   🖥️  See my [interactive 3D portfolio](https://emilian-kasemi-portfolio.netlify.app/)
 *   🚀  Check out some of my projects on my [repositories](https://github.com/theringsofsaturn?tab=repositories)